Back to Learning Hub

 What makes a learning video autism-friendly?

-Helpful videos often use clear routines, predictable repetition, simple language, and visuals that match the words being sung or spoken.
-These choices can make learning feel less overwhelming and easier to follow.
+Helpful autism-friendly videos often use clear routines, predictable repetition, simple language, and visuals that match the words being sung or spoken.
+These choices can make learning feel less overwhelming and easier to follow for children who prefer structure.

-ABP songs are built around familiar learning topics such as letters, animals, planets, and music.
-Children can watch, listen, sing, move, or simply enjoy the characters at their own pace.
+Amare's songs are built around familiar learning topics such as letters, animals, planets, and music.
+Children can watch, listen, sing, move, or simply enjoy the characters at their own pace, which can be helpful for autistic children and sensory-sensitive learners.

-A parent or teacher can pause the video, repeat a favorite part, point to letters or pictures, and celebrate small moments of recognition.
-The goal is connection, confidence, and fun.
+A parent, caregiver, or teacher can pause the video, repeat a favorite part, point to letters or pictures, and celebrate small moments of recognition.
+The goal is connection, confidence, and fun, not forcing a child to perform.

 Note: Amare's Big Planet creates educational entertainment for families.
 This guide is not medical, diagnostic, or therapeutic advice.